kihonvn/software-engineering/use-case-modeling/README.md

 ## What is a use case?

-A use case is a dialog between a user and the system.
+A use case is a dialog (usage scenario) between an external entity (aka actor, often an user) and the system.

 ## Use case name